Underworld: Awakening: Production

 The fourth Underworld film was in development ever since 2009, when Len Wiseman came up with the story for the film.
 It was actually the first original sequel story starring Selene, since originally the first two films were one long script.
 Screenwriter John Hlavin was the first one who wrote the script based on Wiseman's story that same year.
 Between 2009 and 2011 it went through many re-writes and changes by other writers, including some who are not credited in the final film.
 One of the credited writers, J. Michael Straczynski, wrote his version in September 2010, right when Kate Beckinsale officially signed on to star in the film.
 Wiseman himself also did some revisions on the script before filming started, sometimes alone or with other writers.
 A February 2011 draft of the script lists revision credit he did with another writer, Allison Burnett, who already did his own re-write of the script earlier.

 Despite it already going through a number of writers and different versions, the film began principal photography without a finished script in March 2011 at Simon Fraser University in Vancouver, British Columbia.
-Due to all the changes made on the script, lot of the first promotional material was based on earlier storylines, which is why it includes some differences.
+Due to all the changes made on the script, much of the first promotional material was based on earlier storylines, which is why it includes some differences.
 For example, Antigen was originally called BioCom, Selene was imprisoned by the corporation for 15 years instead of 12, her daughter was originally called Nissa and she was 14 years old instead of 11, and the original title would have been Underworld 4: New Dawn, although in August 2011 interview producer Richard Wright said that many different subtitles were suggested and thrown out, including Underworld 4: New Moon.

 Måns Mårlind and Björn Stein said in interviews that while the story for the film was good, nobody was "super happy" about the script.
 It underwent continuous changes throughout production, with the tone of it going from more of a "wink-wink" with some humor and irony, to more serious like the original films were.
 Mårlind and Stein also ended up working on script re-writes, along with Wiseman, producer Gary Lucchesi and another new screenwriter, but none of them were credited in the film.